Mariana Lourenco Magalhães

-Mariana Lourenço Magalhães (born 4 June 2004) is a Luxembourger footballer who plays as a defender for Dames Ligue 1 club Young Boys Diekirch and the Luxembourg women's national team.
+Mariana Lourenço Magalhães (born 4 June 2004) is a Luxembourgish footballer who plays as a defender for Dames Ligue 1 club Young Boys Diekirch and the Luxembourg women's national team.

 International career

 Lourenco Magalhães made her senior debut for Luxembourg on 22 October 2021 during a 0–5 2023 World Cup qualifying loss against Austria.

 Personal life

 Mariana has a twin sister, Joana, who plays alongside her at club level, and also has been capped by Luxembourg.